 Killbear offers car camping at all seven campgrounds with most campsites being less than a five minute walk from the shoreline.
 Campsites are available for all types of camping equipment.
 Electrical sites are available in Kilcoursie, Beaver Dams and Harold Point Campgrounds.

 Radio-free campgrounds include Granite Saddle, Harold Point, Lighthouse Point and Georgian.

-Three group campsites can accommodate 30 to 40 people each - tents only.
+Three group campsites can accommodate up to 25 people each - tents only.
 Water taps and vault toilets are nearby.
 All three sites are a short walk to the shoreline.